FALL 2018 MATERIALS & MEDIA W/JIMMY BULOSAN

 The Fortune of Wellness Found objects, Flowers, and cement sculpture

 Inspired by Eli Clare’s Brilliant Imperfection: Grappling with Cure, SAIC MAATC’s Disability Panel, Liz Jackson’s talk on Designing with Disability, and Sandie Yi, I wanted to continue to explore my personal narrative as it relates to intersectionality and disability, topics which I had never contemplated.

 The 4D element of time is represented by the length and size of the piece itself.
-The arrangement of the branches in addition to the “transition” from dead objects to living, though both living and dead coexist in the base.
+The arrangement of the branches in addition to the “transition” from dead flowers (the past) to living (present), though both living and dead coexist in the base.
 Driftwood and dried rosebuds from the top transitioning to partially living roses intertwined with fortune cookies hovering over lush, living flora decorated with hanging fortune cookies growing out of dead roots secured in cement.
 The fortune cookies have the messages of “You will be cured,” “You will overcome,” “You will be worthy,” “You will be normal,” etc that reflect the stigmatism and ableism that surrounds disability issues.

-The fortune cookies (amongst other things) represents the same “othering” that disabilities subject individuals to, but also the cultural stereotypes and mis-identification.
+The fortune cookies (amongst other things) represent a similar “othering” that dis(abilities) subject individuals to with stereotypes and mis-identification.
 They represent a sort of example in which acceptance of such stereotypes and assimilation lead to “success” or at least survival.
 Asian Americans have been and will always be subject to.
 From the lesser known forms of discrimination such as the Chinese Exclusion Act to the popular culture of Bruce Lee, Jet Li, Jackie Chan, Crouching Tiger, etc, the stereotypes that have most affected me are paradoxical: the submissive Lotus Blossom vs the Dragon Lady.
-The fortune cookie is also a euphemism, one which has been the source of my traumas and subsequent invisible disability, and my need for overcoming, healing, and cure.
+The fortune cookie is also a euphemism for my woman part, which has been the “source” of my traumas, my subsequent invisible disability, and my need for overcoming, healing, and cure.